ic3-software/ic3-reporting-api/doc/plugin/ReactTemplate.md

 ## React Widget Template

-A React [widget template](./WidgetTemplate.md) is defining a new widget implemented using React.
-Note that Material-UI can be used and shared (Webpack Module Federation) with icCube dashboards application itself.
+A React [widget template](./WidgetTemplate.md) defines a new widget implemention using React.
+You can use Material-UI in the widget definition, because the icCube dashboards application already loads it.
+You can share and load the library using Webpack Module Federation.

 On top of the common meta definition this kind of template is responsible to implement the `jsCode` method: